SpongePowered/SpongeDocs/source/server/spongineer/commands.rst

 ========================

 .. warning::
-    These docs were written for SpongeAPI 7 and are likely out of date.
+    These docs have not been fully updated to SpongeAPI 8 and may be out of date.
     `If you feel like you can help update them, please submit a PR! <https://github.com/SpongePowered/SpongeDocs>`__

 Commands are one method in which server operators can administer their server, and in which players can interact with